Jim Saleam: Early years: 1955–1972

 Saleam was born and raised in Maryborough, Queensland, 18 September 1955, to a family of Lebanese immigrants.
 His grandfather, George Saleam, was born in Lebanon and fled his country at age 16, boarding a ship bound for Australia.
 After arriving to Marybourgh, George was classed as a white person.
 Jim's parents divorced in the 1960s, when he was an eight-year-old.
 After the break-up, his mother left with his sister to another town, leaving Saleam with his father.
 Saleam has described his father as an apolitical person, being not “academically minded or interested in politics or history”.
 However, he let his son read and study.

 Saleam attended Maryborough State High School, which at the time worked as a segregated boys and girls high school.
 At the age of 15, Saleam developed his early interest in politics, writing to “every conceivable political organisation in the country”, both from the left and the right.
 Malcolm Fraser’s election as PM led towards his exposure to nationalism and far-right politics, after he realised “both sides were in cahoots and that there was a need for a radical third way”.
 According to Dr. Michael Monsour, a local doctor from Saleam's hometown, he developed certain fascination with the Nazis and was controversial for painting swastikas and portraying the roman salute.
 Despite being a troublemaker, Saleam was also described as "academically gifted".
 His final school exams were passed with ease, earning him a scholarship to the University of Queensland.

 In 1970, Saleam joined the National Socialist Party of Australia.
 His role as a regular contributor to party funding earned him the nickname of ‘Comrade Saleam’.
 He became an assistant editor of Stormtrooper and the National Socialist Bulletin, where he often emphasised the ‘socialism’ in ‘National Socialism’.
-As a NSPA militant, in 1972, Saleam firebombed a far-left, Maoist bookshop in Brisbane and, two years later, he was found guilty and arrested.
+As a NSPA militant, in 1972, Saleam firebombed a Maoist bookshop in Brisbane and, two years later, he was found guilty and arrested.
 His sentence banned him from having any association with the NSPA.